Berulacks/10ftwm/README.md

 Again, 10ftwm is still *very* early in development, but one can easily try it out with a program like [Xephyr](http://www.freedesktop.org/wiki/Software/Xephyr/), or in a new x instance.
 Please note that the program only runs on display :1 right now, so you'll have to name your x instance accordingly.

+Usage: 10ftwm -d [DISPLAY] -s [SCREEN NUMBER]

+DISPAY:
+The display to open.
+Default is the contents of your $DISPLAY variable.

+SCREEN NUMBER:
+The screen number to open.
+Default is 0.

 **To launch with Xephyr just open a terminal and type:**

      xephyr -screen 1024x768 -br :1